View Joseph Conway's Obituary on RepublicanHerald.com and share memories

 |

-Born July 2, 1932, in Pottsville, he was a son of the late John M. and Agnes J. Miller Conway.
+Born in Pottsville on July 2, 1932, he was a son of the late John M. and Agnes J. Miller Conway.

 He was a graduate of Pottsville Catholic High School.